Leanne Hedberg, MBA, SPHR

 With over eight years’ experience working with the Alberta Project Promoting active Living and healthy Eating (APPLE Schools), Billy Smale has worked extensively with school communities to develop social and physical environments that support students’ healthful behaviors.
 Billy nurtured bodies and minds by creating snack, cooking and taste testing programs, while also facilitating the development of healthy eating school policies.
 His experience in community engagement, public health and communications will be an excellent fit for the Edmonton Food Council, and he is excited to support Edmonton in developing a resilient local food and agriculture system.

-Sacha Deelstra has worked in human services for the past six years.
+Sacha Deelstra has worked in human services for the past seven years.
 Her perspective on the food system is informed by her experience coordinating an evening meal program in the inner-city of Edmonton, as well as coordinating and participating in community kitchens and community garden projects.
-She recently completed a MA in Community Development.
-Sacha serves on the board of directors of WECAN Food Basket Society and is employed by E4C.
+Sacha has a MA in Community Development.
+She serves on the board of directors of WECAN Food Basket Society.

 Sandra is currently the Community Resource Coordinator for the Multicultural Health Brokers.
 She is designing food security programming that serves immigrant, refugee, and asylum seeking families within our city.
 Sandra has worked farmers’ markets, restaurants, and served on the Board of Directors for Sustainable Food Edmonton.
 She has also done research for Food: Locally Embedded, Globally Engaged (FLEdGE) project, Prairie Urban Farm, and the Department of Resource Economics & Environmental Sociology.
 She recently completed her M.Sc. in Resource Economics where she researched consumer preferences for vitamin A-rich foods in both India and Canada.